dotnet/samples/core/interop/godll/cs/README.md

 # Calling Go functions from C# code

 Go has a library called [cgo](https://golang.org/cmd/cgo/) that enables the creation of Go packages that call C code.
 One of cgo's coolest features is that it enables Go packages to be compiled into C shared libraries, exposing Go functions as a C-style APIs.
-This sample shows how we can compile a Go project into a Shared C **.dll** and call Go functions from within .NET Core project using .NET's [P/Invoke](https://docs.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke).
+This sample shows how we can compile a Go project into a Shared C **.dll** and call Go functions from within a .NET Core project using .NET's [P/Invoke](https://docs.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke).

 This project consists of 2 primary components: